Pylons/pyramid/docs/narr/traversal.rst

 :class:`repoze.bfg.configuration.Configurator` constructor tells your :mod:`repoze.bfg` application to call this root factory to generate a root object whenever a request enters the application.
 This root factory is also known as the global root factory.
+A root factory can alternately be passed to the ``Configurator`` as a :term:`dotted Python name` which refers to a root factory object defined in a different module.

 A root factory is passed a :term:`request` object and it is expected to return an object which represents the root of the object graph.